 Director: Professor Joasia Krysa

-Founded in 2012 as part of Liverpool School of Art and Design, the Exhibition Research Lab is uniquely positioned across academic and the cultural ecology of Liverpool, underpinned by collaborative posts held by staff with Tate Liverpool, FACT (Foundation for Art and Creative Technology), RIBA North (The Royal Institute of British Architects), and Liverpool Biennial.
+Founded in 2012 as part of Liverpool School of Art and Design, the Exhibition Research Lab (ERL) is uniquely positioned across academic and the cultural ecology of Liverpool.
+Its research activities and public programme are underpinned by collaborative posts held by staff with key cultural partners in the city: Tate Liverpool, FACT (Foundation for Art and Creative Technology), RIBA North (The Royal Institute of British Architects), and Liverpool Biennial.

-Exhibition Research Lab extends the traditional remit of an art gallery as a site for display or pedagogical resource, to an expanded gallery or ‘lab’ where experimental thinking and making takes place, and where artistic and curatorial knowledge is enacted, produced and made public.
+ERL supports research in the field of curating and its most dominant form, the exhibition.
+It points to the understanding of curatorial practice as a form of critical inquiry and knowledge production.
+It extends the traditional remit of an art gallery as a site for display or pedagogical resource, to an expanded concept of a ‘lab’ where experimental thinking and making takes place, and where curatorial knowledge is enacted, produced and made public.

 Exhibition Research Lab produces:

-Exhibition Research Lab serves diverse audiences through its gallery and public programme, including exhibitions, workshops, screenings, talks and conferences.
-The residency and fellowship programme is dedicated to artistic/curatorial research and the dissemination of knowledge, connecting international artists, curators and scholars working across diverse disciplines.
-The journal, a partnership with Liverpool Biennial, serves to disseminate the work of the Exhibition Research Lab and its key partners globally.
+Exhibition Research Lab serves diverse audiences through its gallery and public programme, including exhibitions, events, talks, seminars, conferences, and workshops.
+The residency and fellowship programme is dedicated to connecting international artists, curators and scholars working across diverse disciplines.

-Exhibition Research Lab is directed by Prof Joasia Krysa, Professor of Exhibition Research, with a joint appointment at Liverpool Biennial where she is Head of Research; with Dr Michael Birchall, Senior Lecturer in Exhibition Studies and Curator of Public Practice at Tate Liverpool; and Dr Mark Wright, Senior Lecturer with a joint appointment at FACT, where he is Director of FACTLab.
+Exhibition Research Lab is directed by Prof Joasia Krysa, Professor of Exhibition Research, with a joint appointment at Liverpool Biennial where she is Head of Research; with Dr Michael Birchall, Senior Lecturer in Exhibition Studies and Curator of Public Practice at Tate Liverpool; and Dr Hana Leaper, Senior Lecturer with a joint appointment at John Moores Painting Prize.

 Prof Joasia Krysa